willgreen93/attenuated-renewal/README.md

 - Log-random walk on incidence
 - Renewal model with random walk in R(t)
 - Biased random walk in R(t)
-- Exponential attenuation of R(t) in time
 - Exponential attenuation of R(t) by attack rate
-- Power-law attenuation of R(t) by attack rate
 - Reverse-sigmoid attenuation of R(t) in time

 ---